STAT540-UBC/STAT540-UBC.github.io/homework/assignment/homework.md

 Now you will use `edgeR` to identify differentially expressed genes between the batch medium vs. chemostat conditions.

 - Recall that `edgeR` needs to estimate the dispersion parameter in the negative binomial model using an empirical Bayes method.
-Estimate the dispersion parameters using `estimateGLMCommonDisp`, `estimateGLMTrendedDisp` and `estimateGLMTagwiseDisp`.
+Please do filtering and normalization prior to using the function `estimateDisp`.
+Refer to the edgeR manual for guidance.
+Justify each of your step.

 - Use the glm functionality of `edgeR`, i.e. use the `glmFit` function, to identify differentially expressed genes between conditions.